sritokala/petclinic/README.md

-this is a pet clinic project authored by Srichandana
+this is a pet clinic project authored by Sasi